QiWang-GH/Industrial-Wireless-Channel-Sounding-Error-Calibration-IW-CSEC/README.md

 ** NOTICE ** If you use or extend this code, please cite our work using the following citation.

-Q. Wang, R. Candell, W. Liang and Z. Pang, "System Error Calibration in Large Datasets of Wireless Channel Sounding for Industrial Applications," in IEEE Journal of Emerging and Selected Topics in Industrial Electronics, doi: 10.1109/JESTIE.2021.3122839.
+Q. Wang, R. Candell, W. Liang and Z. Pang, "System Error Calibration in Large Datasets of Wireless Channel Sounding for Industrial Applications," in IEEE Journal of Emerging and Selected Topics in Industrial Electronics, vol. 3, no. 1, pp. 113-123, Jan.
+2022, doi: 10.1109/JESTIE.2021.3122839.

 # Industrial Wireless Channel Sounding-Error Calibration （IW-CSEC）
 There are two methods to calibrate the CIR with system errors.
 One method is  channel sounding error calibration based on phase shifting (CSEC-Phase), another is channel sounding error calibration based on carrier frequency offset (CSEC-Frequency).
 Two types of system errors can be solved using this method.
 One error is sampling time deviation, another is phase shifting.